tarides/current-web-pipelines/README.md

-# ocurrent-webci
+#  current-web-pipelines

-`ocurrent-webci` is a wrapped on top of `ocurrent` pipelines that provide tools to build complex interfaces, for example representing multi-stage pipelines.
+` current-web-pipelines` is a wrapper on top of `ocurrent` pipelines that provide tools to build complex interfaces, for example representing multi-stage pipelines.